 I’ve always taken an interest in home design styles.
 Years before I took a test in middle school that said I should be an interior designer, I’d sketch different rooms in my imaginary house, complete with dimensions.

 I work in government now so unfortunately, I didn’t end up pursuing that passion, though there’s always been a corner of my mind that lights up when I watch HGTV, walk into a Sherman Williams store, or even see a Home Depot commercial.
-That’s because to me decorating has always been much more than just about paint color or hanging a mirror.
+That’s because to me decorating has always been much more than just about painting color or hanging a mirror.
 Designing and decorating a house – or in my case apartment – means turning a house into a home.

 (This post may contain affiliate links.
 Read my full disclosure here. )